turingschool/backend-curriculum-site/module2/lessons/feature_testing.md

 ## Practice

-Write a test for this feature:
+Write a test for the following user stories.
+Then, use TDD to implement the feature.

 ```
 Practice User Story 1